kubernetes-up-and-running/kuard/README.md

 For those following along with the book, you can build a binary to include in a docker image with a simple `make build`.
 This will drop a `kuard` binary into `bin/1/amd64`.

-You can then build a docker image with the following Dockerfile:
+You can then build a docker image with the following `Dockerfile` in the root directory:

 ```
 FROM alpine